 Common Sense and Caution

-If your target goal is $800,000 and you use the 6% real return number, chances are you'll be successful.
+If your target goal is $800,000 and you use the 6% real return number, chances are you'll be successful if you save at least $562 per month.
 If the market doesn't quite return what you thought it would, a slight bump in savings in the last decade can easily make up for it.

 If you're left with just $750,000 instead of $800,000 because of a miscalculation here or there, no big deal.
 We're talking an effect on your spending of a couple hundred bucks a month or less.